AyaWebka/.github/profile/README.md

-# MiastoX - Spark Team 🚀
+# A Ya - Spark Team 🚀

-## Hi there 👋 we are Spark Team
+## Hi there 👋 we are Spark Team the Poland distribuitor of A ya Company enterproceies and code's

 ### Team
 - Him (anonym)
 - Whiekali

----
+### Team
+- Him (anonym)
+- Whiekali

 ### 💡 About Us
 Spark Team is dedicated to pushing the boundaries of interactive entertainment.Spark is passionate about crafting unique gaming experiences.
 Our project, MiastoX, is a dynamic city-building game that challenges players to think strategically and creatively.